Zete0/Guides/December Mentorship Drive Application.md

 ### Mentor Expectations
 - Be capable of finding and pointing out fundamental issues in someone's play in a friendly manner
-- Be capable of handling delicate social situations in a friendly, diplomatically way
+- Be capable of handling delicate social situations in a friendly, diplomatic way
 - Understand that not everyone wants help and avoid unsolicited backseating
 - Be capable of understanding the difference between a mistake and a stylistic choice - *(We're not here to force players to play a specific way, but help them with their own style)*